50 Ways To Boost Your Productivity

 6. Ditch the unimportant.
 If the task is a nice-to-do and not a need-to-do, consider removing it.
 Why waste your time doing something that’s not important?
 I’m constantly evaluating things I do to ensure that they absolutely need to be done.

-I share more in Day 8: 80/20 To-Do List in Live a Better Life in 30 Days, which contains 29 other tasks to live a better life.
+I share more in Day 8: Evaluate Your To-Do List in Live a Better Life in 30 Days.

 8. Have a do-later list.
 Throughout the day, there will be many things that demand your attention.
 There will always be firefighting tasks, so work on them only if they are truly urgent and important.
 Otherwise, put them at the end of your daily to-do list (or create a “do later” column) and do them when you’re done with your priority tasks.